sophieM03/git-workshop/README.md

 4. Try `git reset` to unstage files.

-5. Restage the unstaged files.
+5. Restage the unstaged files and verify that there have been successfully staged.

 ## Prepare a commit and push it to the remote